 Best cheap Bluetooth speakers you can buy today

-It’s been on the market for five years and remains one of the best bargains in the category.
+It’s been on the market for six years and remains one of the best bargains in the category.
 The JBL Clip 2 packs strong audio performance, highlighted by impressive treble, midrange, and bass, into a compact and sturdy design designed with portability in mind.
 The attachable carabiner installed at the top makes the speaker simple to carry around by easily clipping onto any item: backpack, bike handle, carry-on bag…you name it.
 The waterproof exterior (IPX7) is another major hallmark that offers peace of mind when tossing the speaker into the pool or cycling with it through the park during a surprise rainstorm.

 It can even connect with two other Clip 2 speakers for surround sound, depending on where you place all three.
 You’ll likely need to invest in more than one if you want stronger audio presence because the speaker doesn’t get very loud.
 This being an older model also means no app support, but that isn’t necessarily a big hindrance.